gutierrezps/simple-ac-remote/README.md

 The remote has two buttons and three LEDs.
 One button turns off the AC unit, and the other sets the cooling level (1, 2 or 3), shown by the LEDs.

-IR code programming is still in progress.
-Next step is to detect the protocol and then store the data bytes in EEPROM memory.

 ### Arduino Pins Assignment